 - What makes your symptoms worse?

 - What physical and mental medical conditions do you have?

 - What medications are you taking?

-- Do you smoke, drink coffee or alcohol, or use drugs?
+- Do you smoke, consume caffeinated beverages, drink alcohol, or use drugs?
 How often and in what quantity?

 - How stressful is work or school?

 - What is your living situation?
 Do you live alone?
 With family?

 - Are you in a committed relationship?

 - Are your relationships with friends and family good, or difficult and stressful?